 The AI model landscape in early 2026 features intense competition between three major players: Google’s Gemini series, Anthropic’s Claude family, and OpenAI’s GPT models.
 Each approaches reasoning differently, with distinct strengths and trade-offs.

-- Context window: Claude Opus 4.7 maintains the 1 million token context window, enabling processing of entire codebases and lengthy documents (Anthropic.
-“Introducing Claude Opus 4.7.”
-Anthropic News, April 16, 2026)
+- Context window: All current Claude flagship models maintain a 1 million token context window, enabling processing of entire codebases and lengthy documents (Anthropic.
+“Introducing Claude Fable 5 and Claude Mythos 5.”
+Anthropic News, June 9, 2026)

 - Computer use: Claude models pioneered general-purpose computer use capabilities in October 2024, with Sonnet 4.6 showing continued improvement on OSWorld benchmarks (Anthropic.
 “Introducing Sonnet 4.6.”
 Anthropic News, February 17, 2026)

-Google counters with Gemini 3.1 Pro’s superior ARC-AGI-2 performance and broader availability across consumer and enterprise platforms without requiring the Ultra subscription tier for basic access.
+Google counters with Gemini 3.1 Pro’s superior ARC-AGI-2 performance and broader availability across consumer and enterprise platforms without requiring an Ultra subscription tier for basic access.

 Gemini 3.1 Pro vs GPT-5.5

-GPT-5.5 offers configurable reasoning effort and a 1M-token context window, matching Claude Opus 4.7 on the latter.
+GPT-5.5 offers configurable reasoning effort and a 1M-token context window, matching Claude Opus 4.8 on the latter.
 (OpenAI.
 “Reasoning models.”
-OpenAI API Documentation, 2026) Its pricing doubled from GPT-5.4’s $2.50/$15 to $5/$30 per million tokens—input now matches Claude Opus 4.7, output runs $5 higher.
+OpenAI API Documentation, 2026) OpenAI made the model available in the API on April 24, 2026, roughly doubling per-token pricing from GPT-5.4’s $2.50/$15 to $5/$30 per million tokens; input now matches Claude Opus 4.8, output runs $5 higher.
 (OpenAI.
 “Pricing.”
-OpenAI API Documentation, 2026) Gemini 3.1 Pro retains its ARC-AGI-2 advantage and a lower price point, but GPT-5.5’s three-point margin on the AA index is the clearest sign yet that the gap between Google and OpenAI has reopened rather than closed.
+OpenAI API Documentation, 2026) With Claude Fable 5 entering at $10/$50 per million tokens as the new performance ceiling, the frontier now spans a wider price range than it did at Gemini 3.1 Pro’s launch.
+Gemini 3.1 Pro retains its ARC-AGI-2 advantage and a lower price point, but GPT-5.5’s three-point margin on the AA index and Fable 5’s coding-task leads signal that the gap between Google and its rivals has widened since February 2026.

 Availability and Access